replicatedhq/kots.io/content/kotsadm/updating/updating-embedded-cluster.md

 draft: false
 ---

+This article refers to upgrading the Admin Console on an embedded cluster.
+When running the Admin Console on an existing cluster, refer to the [Updating the Admin Console](/kotsadm/updating/updating-admin-console/) documentation.

 ### Online Installations

 To update the Admin Console when deployed to an embedded cluster, simply re-run the installation script provided by the application developer.